tikishen/Job_Post/final_project/README.md

 ```
 Type the following url to web browser to view the website locally : http://localhost:8000

-It can login in by Github account, or use account: tiki, password: 1234.
+Login ID: visitor, password: gocafe1223.
+You can also log in through github.

 ### Built With